 What are some of the common reasons why employees take FMLA leave?

 Eligible employees may take FMLA for their own serious health condition, to care for a child or parent with a serious health condition, or for the birth or adoption of a child.

 How far in advance do employees need to provide notice to their employer before taking FMLA leave?

 Employees must give notice at least 30 days in advance if their need for FMLA leave is foreseeable (for example, for non-emergency surgery).
-Employees who need leave for an unforeseeable reason must give as much notice as is practical, usually, the same or next business day after the employee learns of the need for leave.
+Employees who need leave for an unforeseeable reason must give as much notice as is practical, usually, the same or the next business day after the employee learns of the need for leave.

 What proof does an employee need to provide to their employer in order to take FMLA leave?

-An employer may require that the need for leave for a serious health condition of the employee or the employee’s immediate family member be supported by a certification issued by a health care provider – Certification of Health Care Provider forms can be found on the U.S. Department of Labor, Wage and Hour Division website.
+An employer may require that the need for leave for a serious health condition of the employee or the employee’s immediate family member be supported by a certification issued by a healthcare provider – Certification of Health Care Provider forms can be found on the U.S. Department of Labor, Wage, and Hour Division website.
 The employer must allow the employee at least 15 calendar days to obtain the medical certification.